 Board Attachment Gate | Dexterity +5, Willpower +5, Strength +5, Intelligence +5 |

-Here’s our recommended Paragon Board configuration for the Druid Werewolf build.
+Here’s my recommended Paragon Board configuration for the Druid Werewolf build.
 This is only the Starting Board, so you can know what you should make on your Druid.

 To start, focus more on Willpower than the other Stats.
 It’ll help you heal quicker and get more Overpower damage.
 For a tanky and versatile Werewolf build, this is perfect.
 Strength should be your last priority as it grants you Armor that you can get from your Skills and Aspects.